fursav/fursav.github.io/src/render/posts/mithril-sort-1.html.md

 ```
 [JSFiddle][13]

-In part 2, we will add more columns, initial sort, and random data.
+In part 2, we will add more columns, and initial sort.

 [1]: http://knockoutjs.com/ "KnockoutJS"
 [2]: https://facebook.github.io/react/ "React"